-How I Have Sex: 'With Women, You're Guaranteed to Cum; With Men, They're Guaranteed to Cum'
+How I Have Sex: ‘With Women, You’re Guaranteed to Cum; With Men, They’re Guaranteed to Cum’

 I broke up with my last partner two years ago, because he couldn’t handle my health conditions.
 I was battling severe mental health conditions, he was battling his own fights, so it just wasn’t the best thing for us.

 And also, you know, with time you also grow in your sexual freedom.
 At this point, I’m like, it’s my life.
 I need to have fun.
 I deserve to have orgasms.
 If a man can do it for me, great.
 If not, I’m gonna pleasure myself because I deserve it.
 And if a man feels inferior because of that, he’s not for me.
-But if a man says, let’s discover it together, let’s play with it together, then that’s sexy to me.
+But if they say let’s discover it together, let’s play with it together, then that’s sexy to me.

 This interview has been edited and condensed for clarity.